Creamy Glazed Fruit Salad

-- 15-ounce canned mandarin oranges or pineapple chunks or tidbits, drained (reserve the fruit and fruit juice)
+- 1 (15-ounce) can mandarin oranges or pineapple chunks or tidbits, drained (reserve the fruit and fruit juice)

 - 2 teaspoons cornstarch